VoltRipper

 What you're actually buying: the jump to 72V

 The headline is the move to 72V.
 Where the Sting R MX4 and X3 are 60V bikes, the MX5 Pro runs a 2,880 Wh (72V, 40 Ah, Samsung-cell) pack feeding a motor rated to 13.4 kW peak and 500 N·m of torque — a genuine power-and-range step up over the 60V family.
-It's proper flagship hardware: dual hydraulic brakes, full adjustable suspension (220 mm front travel), 19-inch knobby tires, an on-board display, and a trim 165 lb curb weight.
+It's proper high-end Sting hardware: dual hydraulic brakes, full adjustable suspension (220 mm front travel), 19-inch knobby tires, an on-board display, and a trim 165 lb curb weight.
 For riders stepping up from a 60V Sting or an e-bike, the extra voltage translates to a more planted, more motorcycle-like ride — and it undercuts the Light Bee X on price while out-gunning it on paper.

 The number nobody advertises: real-world range